libp2p/go-conn-security-multistream/README.md

 This package provides a multistream multiplexed [security transport](https://github.com/libp2p/go-conn-security).
 It:

-1. Selects a security security transport using multistream-select.
+1. Selects a security transport using multistream-select.
 2. Secures the stream using the selected transport.

 Known libp2p security transports include: